cljfx/cljfx/README.md

     - xy-chart requires axis, they can't be replaced afterwards
   - some props do not create instances, they use provided instead (dialog pane in dialog)
-  - is it possible to inject components/lifecycles into cells? they are a bit different (triggered via updateItem), and instances are created for us, but otherwise it's just a node and we have props for them
   - prop in composite lifecycle may be a map or a function taking instance and returning prop!
   - changing media should re-create media player